dr-winner/QuizApp/README.md

+## Quizzapp: Your IT Challenge

+**Welcome to Quizzapp!**

+Are you ready to test your IT knowledge?
+Quizzapp is a fun and engaging quiz designed to challenge your understanding of basic IT concepts.

+**How it works:**

+1. **Start the Quiz:** Click the "Start Quiz" button to begin.
+2. **Answer Questions:** Each question will appear on the screen, along with a 15-second timer.
+Choose the answer you believe is correct and click "Submit."
+3. **Track Your Progress:** As you answer questions, your score will be displayed.
+4. **See Your Results:** Once you've completed all 50 questions, your final score will be revealed.

+**What's in it for you?**

+* **Learn Something New:** Quizzapp is a great way to learn or reinforce your IT knowledge.
+* **Have Fun:** The quiz is designed to be enjoyable and challenging.
+* **Test Your Skills:** See how well you understand basic IT concepts.

+**Technologies Used:**

+* **HTML5:** Provides the structure and layout for the quiz.
+* **CSS3:** Styles the quiz for a visually appealing experience.
+* **JavaScript:** Handles the quiz logic, timer, and scoring.

+**Ready to take the quiz?** Click the "Start Quiz" button and let's see how well you know your IT!

+[Image of the Quizzapp homepage]

+**Note:** To ensure the best experience, please use a modern web browser that supports HTML5, CSS3, and JavaScript.

+**Enjoy Quizzapp!**

 The questions here
 Here are 50 basic IT questions with 4 options each, one being the correct answer.
 I'll provide the questions first, and if you'd like the answers, please let me know.